Cookie preferences

 Parks and green spaces within reach of the city

 • KL Bird Park : Over 3,000 birds across 200 species in one of the world's largest free-flight aviaries, set in a netted enclosure within the Lake Gardens.
-Entry is RM 67 for adults.
-A 15-minute walk from KL Sentral or a short Grab ride.
+Entry is around RM 90 for adults (non-Malaysian).
+About a 15-minute walk from KL Sentral or a short Grab ride.
 Combine with the Perdana Botanical Garden next door and the Islamic Arts Museum for a full morning in the western Lake Gardens zone.

 Where to eat in Kuala Lumpur: food by neighbourhood